 As for paradise, above there is heaven, below there are Suzhou and HangzhouChinese proverb

-Suzhou is considered one of the world’s greatest garden cities, with its serene and classical style still influencing garden design today.
+Suzhou is considered one of the world’s greatest garden cities.
+In fact, the serene and classical style of the gardens of Suzhou still influences garden design today.

 Visiting this garden in Suzhou is easy, as it’s are open daily.

 - High Season ( March 1 to November 15): 07:30 to 17:30

 - Low Season (November 16 to the end of February) 07:30 to 17:00

 Getting Tickets: When you arrive at the Humble Administrators Garden, head for the left-hand side to the front section.
 It’s where you pick up reserved tickets.
 Next, head for the “foreigners” window to buy your tickets.

 You must have your passport with you to buy tickets, but you’ll miss the huge queue of local visitors waiting at the other ticket booths.